Responding to Online Reviews – SIMPLIFIED!

-Continue to LEARN from them!
+Continue to learn from your reviews

-Last but not least, learn from the situations that generate BAD online reviews but also from the GOOD ones.
-WHAT did they love?
+Last but not least, learn from the situations that generate bad online reviews but also from the good ones.
+What did they love?
 How can you and your team make sure that each and every patient has the same experience?

-Be positive and proactive when responding to reviews!
+Be positive and proactive when responding to reviews

 Continuing to provide great service and learning and moving forward from any bad experience will ensure your business has more GOOD online reviews than bad.